sensu/sensu-docs/content/sensu-go/5.17/installation/install-sensu.md

 Here, the `-n` flag triggers non-interactive mode.
 Run `sensuctl config view` to see your user profile.

-We recommend that you change the default admin password immediately: `sensuctl user change-password --interactive`.

 For more information about sensuctl, see the [quickstart][23] and [reference][4] docs.

+### Change default admin password

+If you are using Docker and you did not use environment variables to override the default admin credentials in [step 2 of the backend installation process](#2-configure-and-start), we recommend that you change the default admin password as soon as you have [installed sensuctl][19].
+Run:

+{{< highlight "shell" >}}
+sensuctl user change-password --interactive
+{{< /highlight >}}

 ## Install Sensu agents